laboon/cs0401/labs/lab06/lab06.md

 ## Setup

 You may use the same private repo as used in the lab last week.
-We will be
+We will be creating one Java file, Lab06.java.
+Remember to add, commit, and push to your repository!

 ## Lab 6